-We have recently completed an in-house clinical study to evaluate the effectiveness of The Sleep School approach.
-We tracked the sleeping patterns of 14 chronic insomnia sufferers for one year, after attending a one- day workshop in central London.
-The results showed significant improvements across a wide range of sleep measures, with the majority of individuals reaching ‘Normal Sleeping’ status, despite previously suffering insomnia for over two decades.
-In this blog I will briefly outline what we did and what we found and will offer some scientific rationale for the effectiveness of The Sleep School approach.
+We have completed an in-house clinical study to evaluate the effectiveness of The Sleep School approach.
+We tracked the sleeping patterns of 14 chronic insomnia sufferers for one year after they attended a one-day workshop in central London.
+The results showed significant improvements across a wide range of sleep measures, with the majority of individuals reaching ‘Normal Sleeping’ status, despite having previously suffered from insomnia for over two decades.
+Below you will find a brief outline of the study and our findings, as well as the scientific rationale behind The Sleep School approach.

 What We Did

-To establish a baseline level of the participant’s insomnia severity a series of sleep, mindfulness and acceptance measures were taken 1 week before the workshop and then at 5 & 10 weeks and 6 & 12 months following the workshop.
+To establish a baseline level of the participants’ insomnia severity, a series of sleep, mindfulness, and acceptance measures were taken 1 week before the workshop and then at 5 & 10 weeks, and at 6 & 12 months following the workshop.

 What We Found

-75% decrease in the time taken to fall to sleep (50 mins to 15 mins)
+75% decrease in the time taken to fall to sleep From 50mins to 15mins

-72% decrease in the time taken to fall back to sleep (90 mins to 25mins).
+72% decrease in the time taken to fall back to sleep From 90mins to 25mins

 The changes in sleep data were also supported by significant reductions in self-recorded insomnia severity levels, with the average severity halving from pre-workshop levels (*Clinical Insomnia) to 5 weeks (*Sub-threshold Insomnia) and then continuing to drop to ‘Normal Sleep’ levels from 10 weeks to 1 year.